benzookapi/shopify-barebone-app-sample/README.md

     Start command = pnpm run start (= node server.mjs)
     ```

     `server.mjs` handles the CORS preflight and authenticated POST required when checkout and post-purchase extension Web Workers call `/postpurchase` with a Shopify-signed token.
-It also handles the `/mocklogin` preflight used when the POS Printing API loads the sample document with an automatically attached session token, then delegates all other requests to React Router.
+It also handles the `/mocklogin` preflight used by the POS Printing API.
+The POS sample explicitly adds its session token to the document URL to demonstrate backend authentication, while the Printing API also attaches a session token to the request automatically.
+All other requests are delegated to React Router.

 4. If you run it locally, install a network tunneling tool like [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/downloads/) and bind your localhost to their provided public URL.
 If you use cloud hosting, skip this step.
     ```